-Name of the distinct UDT to be created.
+Name of the structured UDT to be created.

-See Teradata Vantage™ SQL Fundamentals, B035-1141 for the rules for naming database objects.
+See SQL Fundamentals, B035-1141 for the rules for naming database objects.

-Creating a distinct type consumes two names in the TVMNameI name space for SYSUDTLIB:
+Note that the creation of a structured type consumes two names in the TVMNameI name space for SYSUDTLIB:

 - The first name consumed corresponds to the name of the UDT itself.

-- The second name corresponds to the system-generated UDF.
+- The second name corresponds to the system-generated constructor function for the UDT.

 The system constructs this name as explained in the topic on naming conventions.

-If such a UDF already exists in SYSUDTLIB at the time you submit a CREATE TYPE request, then the request fails because a routine with the same signature already exists.
+- If such a UDF already exists in SYSUDTLIB at the time you submit a CREATE TYPE request, the request fails because a routine with the same signature already exists.